 Getting Started#

-Much of skrub revolves around vectorizing, assembling, and encoding tabular data, to prepare data in a format that shallow or classic machine-learning models understand.
+Much of skrub revolves around simplifying many of the tasks that are involved in pre-processing raw data into a format that shallow or classic machine-learning models can understand, that is, numerical data.

 Downloading example datasets#